cAptive5976/orchid-reborn/readme/README-EN.md

 [Version Française](https://github.com/orchid-linux/orchid/blob/main/README.md)

-Current version of the project : 1.4
+Current version of the project : 1.4 (Alpha : 1.5_dev)

 We highly recommend joining our Discord server to be kept up-to-date with the updates, and an overall better support [Orchid Linux](https://discord.gg/Wegk7a6TQ8)